-• GenEd Arts and Humanities/Arts; Cultural Competence Prerequisites: EN 50A and EN 52 or ESL 95 and ESL 99

-An introduction to indigenous visual expressions created in Africa, Asia and the Americas, emphasizing a global perspective and illuminating the historical and artistic interaction of world cultures.
-Requires several trips to museums.
+GenEd Arts and Humanities/Arts; Cultural Competence Prerequisites: EN 50A and EN 52 or ESL 95 and ESL 99 An introduction to indigenous visual expressions created in Africa, Asia and the Americas, emphasizing a global perspective and illuminating the historical and artistic interaction of world cultures.
+A visit to an art museum is required.